orlandott/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > ls = lists all files and folders in current working directory
+> > ls = lists all files and folders in current working directory.
-	ls -a = lists all files and folders in current working directory (		including hidden files) ls -l = list all files with additional information for each ls -lh = lists all files with additional information for each and 		makes file sizes human-readable ls -lah lists all files with additional information for each, makes 	file sizes human-readable, shows hidden files and folders too ls -t = lists all files in order of last modified, starting with most 	  recent ls -Glp = lists all files, with additional information, with a '/' after each folder,
+	ls -a = lists all files and folders in current working directory (		including hidden files). ls -l = list all files with additional information for each. ls -lh = lists all files with additional information for each and 		makes file sizes human-readable. ls -lah lists all files with additional information for each, makes 	file sizes human-readable, shows hidden files and folders too. ls -t = lists all files in order of last modified, starting with most 	  recent. ls -Glp = lists all files, with additional information, with a '/' after each folder.

 ---